microsoft/DirectXShaderCompiler/README.md

 ## Running Shaders

 To run shaders compiled as DXIL, you will need support from the operating system as well as from the driver for your graphics adapter.
 Windows 10 Creators Update is the first version to support DXIL shaders.

-Drivers indicate they can run DXIL by reporting support for Shader Model 6, possibly in experimental mode.
-To enable support in these cases, the [Developer mode](https://msdn.microsoft.com/windows/uwp/get-started/enable-your-device-for-development) setting must be enabled.
+See the [Wiki](https://github.com/Microsoft/DirectXShaderCompiler/wiki/Running-Shaders) for information on using experimental support or the software adapter.

 ### Hardware Support

 Hardware GPU support for DXIL is provided by the following vendors:

+#### NVIDIA
 NVIDIA's r387 drivers (r387.92 and later) provide release mode support for DXIL 1.0 and Shader Model 6.0 on Win10 FCU and later, and experimental mode support for DXIL 1.1 and Shader Model 6.1.
 This driver can be downloaded from